Bevia/DUKPT-KSN-key-generator/src/main/kotlin/org/corebaseit/dukptksnkeygenerator/dukpt_aes/README.md

 Random Padding: Random values to fill the block to 16 bytes

-Encryption: Entire block is encrypted using AES (typically AES-128 or AES-256)
+Encryption: The Entire block is encrypted using AES (typically AES-128 or AES-256)

 This format avoids predictable patterns and supports stronger cryptographic practices.